 The Women’s Self-Defense Course we offer will help give you the security and peace of mind in knowing that you can dramatically increase the chances of surviving/avoiding a violent attack.
 The ability to protect yourself, your friends and your family from dangerous situations is priceless.This self-defense course has been designed specifically to empower women with the skills, tactics and strategies to survive a violent situation.While knowing the moves is important, we also teach you safe practices and decisions which can avoid trouble before it starts.
 Basic safety, avoidance, or verbal skills (like thinking ahead, listening to your intuition, or talking your way out) are just as important as any punch or kick!
 By far the safest way to deal with a physical altercation is to avoid it.
 This is an ongoing course because we believe that one or two classes is not enough to learn and maintain the self defense skills a woman needs to know to defend themselves.
+Please contact us to set up group or corporate training events.

 Do you ever feel unsafe walking through a dark parking lot at night, leaving you worried and scared?